Transitioning from the business world to being a full time artist has been a gradual process.

 I have always loved the process of making art.
 Since following a course in off-loom beadweaving in 1997, creating beadwoven art has been my focus and passion.

-Beadwork has been around since ancient times.
-In recent years, bead art created with a modern twist on age old techniques has been growing as a visible art form.
+Beads and beadwork have been around since ancient times.
+In recent years, bead art created with a modern twist on age old techniques has been growing as a visible contemporary art form.

-In the majority of my work I use a particular type of tiny cylindrical glass bead that interlocks evenly when woven.
+In my work I use a particular type of tiny cylindrical glass bead that interlocks evenly when woven.
 This results in a fabric-like patterned surface which could be flat or dimensional depending on technique used.

 The interplay of light on the beads is an important part of my design.
 The desired result is achieved by using a varying selection of beads from opaque to translucent, each of which has different light reflecting qualities.